 Watch out for surprisingly salty foods, such as ready meals, meat and tinned foods, as well as the more obvious culprits such as crisps.

-A.Vogel Self-Care Tip: Good foods for circulation
+My Self-Care Tip: Good foods for circulation

 Below I explain what foods to include in your diet to help improve your circulation.